Forceflow/Ambiance_TSP/README.md

 ![TSP_difference](https://github.com/Forceflow/Ambiance_TSP/blob/master/readme_img/TSP_diff.gif "Difference between original and optimized itinerary")

+## Extra
+To put the algorithm through a more thorough test, we also tested with the song [_Vlaand'renland_](https://www.youtube.com/watch?v=Qb9bvgouEnA) by Nerdland jingle producer and well-known rockabilly [Johnny Trash](https://www.johnnytrash.be/).
+In this song, ca. 100 locations are mentioned.
+The data for this song is in ``johnny_trash.csv``.
+Mr. Trash does not specify any activities he undertakes at these locations, but it's safe to assume the default is ``heavy drinking``.

 ## Installation
 The script requires **Python 3.6** or newer and depends on the , ``csv``, ``numpy`` and ``ortools`` packages, which you can install using your favorite package manager, for example: ``pip install csv numpy ortools``.